 Two-factor authentication (2FA) requires users provide at least one additional authentication factor beyond a password.
 MFA requires two or more factors.
 Additional factors can be any of the user authentication types in this article or a one-time password sent to the user via text or email.
-Factors can include out-of-band authentication, which involves the second factor being on a different channel from the original device to mitigate man-in-the-middle attacks.
+Factors can also include out-of-band authentication, which involves the second factor being on a different channel from the original device to mitigate man-in-the-middle attacks.
 This authentication type strengthens the security of accounts because attackers need more than just credentials for access.

 The strength of 2FA relies on the secondary factor.
 Attackers can easily breach text and email.
 Using biometrics or push notifications, which require something the user is or has, offers stronger 2FA.
 Be careful when deploying 2FA or MFA, however, as it can add friction to UX.

 Biometrics uses something the user is.
 It relies less on an easily stolen secret to verify users own an account.
 Biometric identifiers are unique, making it more difficult to hack accounts using them.

 Common types of biometrics include the following:

 - Fingerprint scanning verifies authentication based on a user's fingerprints.

 - Palm scanning identifies users by examining their unique vein patterns.

 - Facial recognition uses the person's facial characteristics for verification.